Fraternal Excellence Program

 The Fraternal Excellence Program is an effort by the University of Houston Fraternity and Sorority Community to integrate the core principles of fraternity/sorority membership into our campus‐based awards and assessment program.
-This initiative was a response to a joint effort from college and university presidents and the national governing councils (NPHC, NIC, NPC, and NALFO) to advocate for an assessment process that would unify the goals and values of the all fraternities and sororities as identified in A Call for Values Congruence (2005).
-These core values represent not only the learning goals of the chapters and each individual member but also of the university and its commitment of providing meaningful experiences outside the classroom.
+This initiative was a response to a joint effort from college and university presidents and the national governing councils (NPHC, NIC, NPC, and NALFO) to advocate for an assessment process that would unify the goals and values of all fraternities and sororities as identified in A Call for Values Congruence (2005).
+These core values represent not only the learning goals of the chapters and each individual member but also of the university and its commitment to providing meaningful experiences outside the classroom.

 It is both an assessment and awards process.
 The Fraternal Excellence Program is designed to allow chapters to critically think about their successes and challenges in direct cooperation with the core values of their organization.
 Specifically, through narrative responses and character interviews, chapters can assess their organization and evaluate progress – specifically how well the chapter is meeting its organizational goals and stated purpose.
 It is an awards process because the fraternity/sorority community leaders seek to recognize chapters for their progress in each of the areas.

-Participants should view this as a process through which the activities, mission, goals and objectives of the chapter are clarified, and any necessary improvements implemented.
+Participants should view this as a process through which the activities, mission, goals, and objectives of the chapter are clarified, and any necessary improvements implemented.
 This feedback is important as it addresses the purpose of the initiative, i.e. to assist chapters to improve their goals and integrate core values.
 Please see additional pages for the specific recognition areas and expectations of what should be done throughout the process.

 In addition to these five assessment areas, chapters that demonstrate excellence in multiple areas will be eligible for overall recognition of achievement.